Companion varieties for root systems and Fermat arrangements

 It is immediately clear, that the generator $xyzw$ is not involved in the equation.
-We do not have an explanation for this phenomenon.
 The second property we observe is also quite surprising. \begin{proposition} All unexpected cones for the $B_4$ root system, have in their base locus $8$ additional points:

 \end{proposition} \proof The vanishing of $F$ at the given points is easy to check.
 That the base locus is not larger can be verified by computing equations of unexpected cones for some specific values of $a,b,c,d$. \endproof The points in $B_4$ together with the points $Q_1,\ldots,Q_8$ give the root system $F_4$. \begin{corollary} The unexpected cones for $B_4$ and $F_4$ are the same. \end{corollary} This observation has interesting implications for the companion threefolds.
-First, let us note, that the ideal $I(F_4)$ is generated in degree $4$ by the following forms:
+First, let us note, that a basis for $[I(F_4)]_4$ is given by the following forms:

 Using these generators the equation \eqref{eq: unexpected B4} becomes